widdix/cloudwatch-alarm-to-slack/README.md

 1. Start by setting up an incoming webhook integration in your Slack workspace: https://my.slack.com/services/new/incoming-webhook/
 2. Select a channel or create a new one
 3. Click on *Add Incoming WebHooks integration*
 4. You are redirected to a new page where you can see your *Webhook URL*.
-Copy the value, you will need it soon.
+Copy the value; you will need it soon.

 ## AWS setup